 Our priorities reflect a record of service and authentic teaching

-Our priorities reflect not only our experience as one of the region’s largest service providers, but also the clarity and consistency of the area’s single largest faith community under the official leadership of Cardinal Donald Wuerl, Archbishop of Washington.
+Our priorities reflect not only our experience as one of the region’s largest service providers, but also the clarity and consistency of the area’s single largest faith community under the official leadership of Wilton D. Gregory, Archbishop of Washington.